lqhuy03/lqhuy03/README.md

 ### 🎯 Java Backend Developer

-I am a software development student specializing in the Spring Boot ecosystem, currently driving a disciplined 90-day transformation plan to elevate my technical architecture skills.
-I focus on building robust, high-performance APIs and scalable database systems.
+I am a final-year Software Development student specializing in the Spring Boot ecosystem.
+My core focus lies in building robust, high-performance APIs and architecting scalable database systems.

-Actively seeking a **Java Fresher / Intern** position starting this May to contribute to real-world products.
+Actively seeking a **Java Fresher / Intern** position starting this May to contribute to real-world products and translate academic foundations into enterprise-level solutions.

 ---